 - EC106 Introduction to Quantitative Economics 24 CATS (not Maths Economics students)

 The first two letters of the module codes denote the department which is responsible for that module, so MA denotes the Maths Department, ST Statistics, PX Physics and so on.

-No one is taking a register at lectures, if a module looks like it might be interesting then go along to the first few lectures, if you don't like it then stop going, if you do like it then make sure you register for it on the Online Module Registration system.
-It is usual to spend the first couple of weeks of terms 1 and 2 going to far too many lectures and then settling down to something sensible.
+No one is taking a register at lectures, if a module looks like it might be interesting then attend the first few lectures and/or engage with the online material, if you don't like it then stop going, if you do like it then make sure you register for it on the Online Module Registration system.
+It is usual to spend the first couple of weeks of terms 1 and 2 doing too much and then settling down to something sensible.